-Marine Le Pen: Taking French National Front to new highs and lows
+Marine Le Pen: Taking France's National Front out of the shadows

-Born the youngest of Jean-Marie Le Pen's three daughters in 1968, she was eight years old when the family flat in Paris was blown up in a bomb attack, though nobody was hurt.
+Born the youngest of Jean-Marie Le Pen's three daughters in 1968, Marine Le Pen was eight years old when the family flat in Paris was blown up in a bomb attack, though nobody was hurt.

 It was 1972, four years after her father had founded the National Front.

-More trauma was to come when she was 16 and her mother Pierrette ran off with the man writing a biography of Jean-Marie.
+More trauma was to come when she was 16 and her mother Pierrette ran off with the man writing Jean-Marie Le Pen's biography.

 Jean-Marc Simon, Marine Le Pen's biographer, says: "[The] brutal departure of the mother was a drama for Marine.